 Assad is a solicitor specialising in Projects and Construction and a partner at the specialist real estate law firm, Trowers and Hamlins.
 He negotiates and drafts building and Engineering contracts and development agreements for commercial clients and public sector bodies.

-Assad has particular experience of advising on education sector projects and integrating employment, skills and social value requirements in to project and asset management procurements.
+Assad has particular experience of advising on education sector projects and integrating employment, skills, and social value requirements into construction project and asset management procurements.

 Bill Meredith BA, FCA